haltu/muuri/README.md

 ### dragStartPredicate &nbsp;

-A function that determines at which point the item starts to move when the item is being dragged.
+A function that determines when the item should start to move when the item is being dragged.
 By default uses the built-in predicate which has some configurable options.

 * Default value: `{distance: 0, delay: 0, handle: false}`.
 * Accepted types: function, object.